-Based on these results it can be concluded that applying to UK aviation CO2 emissions a carbon price which rises to £221 a tonne by $205\overline{0}$ will reduce demand by around 30 million passengers per year and reduce carbon emissions from UK aviation by around 4 MtCO, per year in 2050 compared to not having a carbon price.
+Based on these results it can be concluded that applying a carbon price to UK aviation CO2 emissions, which rises to £221 a tonne by 2050, will reduce demand by around 30 million passengers per year.
+This reduction in demand is then expected to reduce CO2 emissions from UK aviation buy around 4 MtCO2 in 2050, compared to the no carbon price scenario.